Worum geht es in dem Projekt?

 Was sind die Ziele und wer ist die Zielgruppe?

-The objective of the festival is to celebrate the progress of our NETWORK, and to seek effective means to broaden the articulation between Ma(g)dalenas from around the world with concrete actions and examples of how to eradicate sexual violence in each of our countries.
+The objective of the festival is to celebrate the progress of our NETWORK, and to seek effective means to broaden the articulation between Ma(g)dalenas from around the world with concrete actions and examples of actions in each of our countries.
+For example : eleven Ma(g)dalenas groups in Latin America have been doing work with HIV-positive individuals...the festival is an incredible space to share these experiences, observations and to think for solutions for the present and future.
 We expect to welcome 100 women from all over the world in Berlin for the festival.

 Warum sollte jemand dieses Projekt unterstützen?